nus-cs2103/website-base/admin/exams.md

 * **Bring the following when you come to the exam:**
   * **1-2 sheets of A4 size paper**, for drawing diagrams.
   * Recommended: Something with a hard flat surface (e.g., a hardcover book) to put underneath the papers when drawing the diagrams.
 This is in case the arm rest of the exam venue chairs doesn't have enough space for both your laptop and drawing work.
+* You are not allowed to use IDEs or software that can generate diagrams from code.
 * At the _end_ of the exam (i.e., after all three parts are over), you need to submit the diagrams.
 * These diagrams will not be graded directly.
 Instead, you will use them when answering part 3 of the exam.<br>
   However, we may use the diagrams to give _some_ consolation marks should you score very low in the corresponding MCQ questions.